Kenji-H/beam-examples/slowly-changing-lookup-cache/README.md

 * Reading a streaming data from Cloud PubSub as `mainInput` for pipeline.
 * Enriching `mainInput` data with `sideInput`.
     - In this example, both inputs are `string`, we merging these two and showing as an log.
 * `sideInput` can be any external resources.
-For the convenience, reading records of BigQuery table us java client.
+For the convenience, reading records from BigQuery table with java client.
-* `sideInput` is a slow changing data.
+* `sideInput` is a slowly-changing data.
 We are updating this every `N` seconds.

 <img src="console.png" width="600">